mattvick/knucklegrid-for-designer/README.md

 - Create both a dark and a light theme
 - Create styling for all breakpoints (a responsive layout)

-Create a Pull Request (PR) on GitHub with your changes
+Create a Pull Request (PR) in this GitHub repository with your changes